Guildhall Derry / Londonderry – A Beautiful Building To Visit

 The Peace Bridge is a cycle and footbridge bridge across the River Foyle in Derry, Northern Ireland.
 It was inaugurated on 25 June 2011, connecting Ebrington Square with the rest of the city centre.

 The construction of the bridge actually has a political motivation behind it.
-As it is mainly intended to connect the mostly unionist ‘Waterside’ with the largely nationalist ‘Cityside’, by improving access between these areas.
+It is mainly intended to connect the mostly unionist ‘Waterside’ with the largely nationalist ‘Cityside’ by improving access between these areas.

-The construction of the bridge was jointly funded by the Department for Social Development (NI), the Department of the Environment, Community and Local Government along with matching funding, totalling £14 million.
-The 235-meter bridge was designed by Wilkinson Eyre, who also designed the Gateshead Millennium Bridge
+The construction of the bridge was jointly funded by the Department for Social Development (NI), the Department of the Environment, Community and Local Government, and matching funding, totalling £14 million.
+The 235-meter bridge was designed by Wilkinson Eyre, who also designed the Gateshead Millennium Bridge.

 The Tower Museum